You’re visiting this article because you want to know, “Is pain an emotion?”. Let’s look at the definition of emotion, as given by Merriam-Webster:

 It’s safe to say that pain is both a physical reaction and an emotion.
 You feel pain, both physically and emotionally.
 Even when you stub your toe on your end table, you instantly become aggravated at the end table, which relates to the intense feeling directed toward an object mentioned in the definition of emotion.

-When we ask ourselves, “Is pain an emotion?”, we tend to think more along the lines of emotional pain.
-Emotional pain can be unbearably painful, spiraling into self-doubt, anxiety, depression, and more.
+When we ask ourselves, “Is pain an emotion?”, we tend to think more along the lines of emotional pain and stress brought about by an emotional experience.
+Emotional pain can be unbearably painful, spiraling into self-doubt, anxiety, stress, depression, and more.
 In fact, mental pain is characterized by intense negative feelings that a person can’t seem to escape.

-However, physical pain is quite similar when you think about it.
-When you experience physical pain, your brain reacts too.
+However, physical pain is quite similar to emotional suffering when you think about it.
+When you experience physical pain, your brain reacts by triggering pain signals.
 You might feel sad when you have a stomach ache, angry when you slam your finger in the door, or helpless when you experience your third migraine in a week.

 Some people, especially those who suffer from depression, feel that their mere existence is pain.
 They’re caught in a never-ending cycle of pain and emotion and don’t know what to do to stop either one.